By Aaron Moss, PhD & Leib Litman, PhD

-The internet changed all that.
-Due to advances in technology, research in the social and behavioral sciences has undergone a rapid revolution.
-Today, researchers can easily identify participants, quickly collect data and affordably recruit difficult-to-reach groups.
-Online research makes it possible for researchers to study human behavior in exciting ways and at scales not possible in the past.
+Due to technology, research in the social and behavioral sciences has undergone a rapid revolution.
+Today, researchers can easily identify participants, quickly collect data and affordably recruit hard-to-reach groups.
+Online studies allow researchers to examine human behavior in exciting ways and at scales not possible in the past.

 Data quality is a complex and multifaceted construct, making it difficult to precisely define.
 Nevertheless, perhaps one of the simplest definitions of data quality is that quality data 1) are fit for their intended purpose, and 2) have a close relationship with the construct they are intended to measure.

 Imagine you are a data scientist at a music streaming service such as Spotify.
 Your job is to use data from the songs people have listened to in the past to predict what kind of music they might listen to in the future.